pakmingc/FoodDeliveryLegend/README.md

 - Submit feature requests in Issues 💭
 - Explain why the feature would be useful 🤔
 - Provide specific use cases 📖

+### 📦 Asset Dependencies Notice
+Please note that this project uses several Unity Asset Store packages.
+When contributing:
+- **Do not include** copyrighted asset files in your commits
+- **Reference** asset packages by name and store link only
+- **Test** your changes with the required assets installed
+- **Document** any new asset dependencies in the README

 ---